Modulation (music): Requirements

-The quasi-tonic is the tonic of the new key established by the modulation was semi.
+The quasi-tonic is the tonic of the new key established by the modulation.
 The modulating dominant is the dominant of the quasi-tonic.
 The pivot chord is a predominant to the modulating dominant and a chord common to both the keys of the tonic and the quasi-tonic.
 For example, in a modulation to the dominant, ii/V–V/V–V could be a pivot chord, modulating dominant, and quasi-tonic.

 Types

 Common-chord modulation

 Common-chord modulation (also known as diatonic-pivot-chord modulation) moves from the original key to the destination key (usually a closely related key) by way of a chord both keys share: "Most modulations are made smoother by using one or more chords that are common to both keys."
 For example, G major and D major have four triad chords in common: G major, B minor, D major and E minor.
 This can be easily determined by a chart similar to the one below, which compares triad qualities.
 The I chord in G major—a G major chord—is also the IV chord in D major, so I in G major and IV in D major are aligned on the chart.